top of page

 Personal Realizations and the Nature of Therapy

-Throughout my own life and more times than I've cared to remember, I’ve had my own Buzz Lightyear moments of painful self-realization—times when I was confronted with my own limitations and false beliefs about myself in ways I could no longer deny.
+Throughout my own life and more times than I've cared to remember, I’ve had my own Buzz Lightyear moments of painful self-realization as I was confronted with my own limitations and false beliefs about myself in ways I could no longer deny.

 It’s a deeply uncomfortable space to be in, one where you feel lost in your own skin.
-And what I’ve learned, both personally and professionally, is that we humans often avoid facing those painful and harsh realities in life and, especially, during therapy.
-We fear that we will be forced sit in the discomfort of our own shortcomings.
+And what I’ve learned, both personally and professionally, is that we humans often avoid facing those painful and harsh realities in life and, especially, during counseling where we fear facing the "ugly" truths about ourselves..
+We fear that we will be forced to sit in the discomfort of our own illusions.

 This is where I think working with a therapist is misunderstood.
-Many people believe that counseling/therapy is about the therapist telling them what’s wrong, laying out their limitations, and offering solutions they aren’t ready for.
+Many people believe that counseling is about the therapist telling them what’s wrong, laying out their limitations, and offering solutions people aren’t ready for.
 But therapy, at least in the way I approach it, isn’t about forcing truth onto someone.

 It’s about working with people in such a way where they can approach their difficult realities on their own terms...and when they are ready.

-Counseling/Therapy isn’t about pushing—it’s about offering a space where you can safely navigate those painful realizations when you’re willing to approach them.
+Counseling isn’t about pushing, it’s about offering a space where you can safely navigate those painful realizations when you’re ready to approach them.

-When someone has experienced a Buzz Lightyear moment—when the illusion breaks and they don’t know what to do next—therapy can help in several ways:
+When someone has experienced a Buzz Lightyear moment when the illusion breaks and they don’t know what to do next, counseling can help in several ways:

 • Making Sense of the Fall Understanding why this realization is painful and where the illusion came from.